 Flow charts showing the sources of energy and consumption by sector for every U.S. state.

-- Key world energy statistics (Report), International Energy Agency
+- World Energy Outlook 2017 (Report), International Energy Agency

 Annual report with key information about energy around the world each year.